DimAzar/SmokerCoach/README.md

-# SmokerCoach
+# Counter Application
-Keeping statistics while trying to quit smoking
+Keeping counter and statistics on one's life!